Everyone who plans to bring home one of my Chihuahuas please read this page.

 Before you bring your puppy or chi adult home, you should have the following ready:

 - An exercise pen or large kennel to confine your puppy to a safe area when not supervised.
 This is a MUST!
 DO NOT get just any plastic and canvas pens as they can get out.
 Pens designed for human babies are not good for dogs.
 Puppies love to chew holes in canvas pens and metal pens rust.
 The brand Iris makes the only plastic dog pen I recommend, they are also best price and nice to look at.
 Click here to order this dog pen from Amazon.

 - Potty pads with a tray that locks the pad down.
 I like the one in this link that has a grid on top to keep paws clean and keep pups from tearing up the pad for sport.
 They can still pull pad out of regular locking tray but not the grid type tray when pad is folded to fit inside completely.
 Click here to order this potty tray from Amazon.

 - Non-plastic food and water bowls (examples, stainless steel, ceramic, glass)

-- For young puppies we use Canidea small breed raw coated salmon puppy food For adults and older puppies use a Premium GRAIN & Potato FREE dog food like Acana Wild Atlantic Fish, or Nutrisca Chicken (more affordable), the first ingredient should be a whole meat source not meat meal.
+- For young puppies we use Canidea small breed raw coated salmon puppy food For adults and older puppies use a Premium GRAIN & Potato FREE dog food like Acana Wild Atlantic Fish, and the first ingredient should be a whole meat source not meat meal.
 Potato free is also preferable for health.
 No preservatives is a given so look for these days.
 These can both be found at premium natural dog foods stores and online thru Amazon.com (usually cheaper than stores).
 Click here to order Acana Fish from Amazon.

 - A good supplemental food for extra nutrition and also good for picky eaters is Ziwi Peak Air-Dried Dog Food (Click here to order this supplemental food from Amazon).